 Need Help with Brass CNC Machining?

-If you are uncertain in identifying which grade of brass to use for your design, our engineers would be very happy help you.
-We are also able to provide custom CNC machining on both H59 and H62 brass with very tight tolerances, quick lead times and we can ship globally.
+If you are uncertain in identifying which grade of brass to use for your design, our engineers would be very happy to help you.
+We are also able to provide custom CNC machining on both H59 and H62 brass with very tight tolerances, quick lead times, and we can ship globally.
+Welcome to contact us now!